 Information on Call Recording Laws

 Call recordings are a great feature of your Kixie service.
 They enable you to retrieve valuable information from previous phone conversations in order to improve your internal processes like employee onboarding, account management and sales.
-This article is meant to provide you with some guidelines on call recordings, and it’s not legal advice, so we always recommend you consult your legal team to make sure you have everything above board.
+This article is meant to provide you with some guidelines on call recordings.
+It’s not legal advice, so we always recommend you consult your legal team to make sure you have everything above board.

 For more general information on the subject, you might want to take a look at the Digital Media Law Project’s article on some of the basics of state recording laws.